 - Excel Way: you have to resize row height to fit content manually.

-- TreeTABLE Way: Turn Auto Fit in TreeTABLE ribbon, and TreeTABLE will automatically change row height to make the cell content fit.
+- FMEA Analysis Way: Turn Auto Fit in FMEA Analysis ribbon, and FMEA Analysis will automatically change row height to make the cell content fit.

 2. Quickly create Formula of RPN in Excel